highcharts/highcharts/docs/stock/standalone-navigator.md

     // Standalone Navigator configuration options
 });
 ```
+The configuration options for the Standalone Navigator are the same as those for a chart navigator, and can be found in the [API documentation](https://api.highcharts.com/highstock/navigation).

+<iframe style="width: 100%; height: 650px; border: none;" src=https://www.highcharts.com/samples/embed/stock/standalone-navigator/styled-standalone-navigator allow="fullscreen"></iframe>

+Click [here](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/stock/standalone-navigator/styled-standalone-navigator) to check the code.

 ## Including the Standalone Navigator in a Project
 The Standalone Navigator can be included in a project in two ways: